ROVI-org/thevenin/README.md

 ```

 ## Getting Started
 The API is organized around three main classes that allow you to construct the model, define an experiment, and interact with the solution.
 A basic example for a constant-current discharge is given below.
 To see the documentation for any of the classes or their methods, use Python's built in `help()` function.
+In addition, you can access the documentation by visiting the [website](https://rovi-org.github.io/thevenin),hosted through GitHub pages.
+The website includes search functionality and examples, beyond the docstrings.

 ```python
 import thevenin